deepanonymousrepo/cyflod/README.md

 # CYFLOD: Cyclic Filtering and Loss Damping for Combating Noisy Labels in Fine-grained Visual Classification
 # 1. Challenges in LNL
 ![image](https://github.com/user-attachments/assets/21160c7c-c904-42db-9b22-7aebe21102e2)
-Fig.1 LNL Challenges.
+**Figure 1.
+LNL Challenges.
 Top: random noise due to mislabeled classes (blue rectangles) in the generic CIFAR-10 (left) and the fine-grained Stanford Cars (right) data sets.
-Bottom: dependent noise due to confusion of classes like ``deer'' and ``dog'' (red rectangles) for the generic CIFAR-10 and inter-class overlap between similar vehicles in the fine-grained Standford Cars (right) data sets.
+Bottom: dependent noise due to confusion of classes like ``deer'' and ``dog'' (red rectangles) for the generic CIFAR-10 and inter-class overlap between similar vehicles in the fine-grained Standford Cars (right) data sets.**
 # 2. CYFLOD Overview
 ![image](https://github.com/user-attachments/assets/02fc95f0-ee93-4cc5-a51a-7a361f499e9f)

-Fig.2 CYFLOD Training Overview: he proposed training scheme starts with the full, noisy data set.
-We feed the data to the model and train the model using transfer learning: a cyclic cleansing process combined with a loss damping iteratively removes the noisy samples.
+**Figure 2.
+CYFLOD Training Overview: he proposed training scheme starts with the full, noisy data set.
+We feed the data to the model and train the model using transfer learning: a cyclic cleansing process combined with a loss damping iteratively removes the noisy samples.**
 | ![Image 1](./figs/loss-damper.png) | ![Image 2](./figs/cross-entropy-damped.png) | ![Image 3](./figs/gce-damped.png) |
 |------------------------------|------------------------------|------------------------------|

-Fig.3 Loss damping.
+**Figure 3.
+Loss damping.
 Left: examples of loss damping functions with different $\delta$ values.
-Right: effect of loss damping on cross-entropy loss.
+Right: effect of loss damping on cross-entropy loss.**
 # 3. Results

 ### Table 1.
 Data sets used in this study